carmenb2020/ReplicaVue/vue-project/README.md

 # Project context

 The brand has a vanilla webpage already developed, and decided to switch it into a new framework, in this case Vue.js.
-Requeriments:
+Requirements:

 Original design should be kept, with all the current characteristics.

-A login section should be added (and it should be able to show and hide the password)
+A login section should be added (and it should be able to show and hide the password).

-It sohould have all the rutes and components in the page
+It should have all the routes and components in the page.

-The project should be managed with Jira and Confluence
+The project should be managed with Jira and Confluence.

 ## Extras:

-Login form validation
+Login form validation.

-User page

-Test

 # vue-project